 You need a vacation.
 But when you have limited time off, there’s a lot of pressure to do it right—so much pressure that many Americans skip out on vacation altogether, leaving precious paid time off unused.
 But time off is good for you, good for those around you, and good for the company you work for.
 Whether you have one week or four, there’s a way to make your time off feel abundant.
 Here’s a customizable plan to maximizing your vacation time.

-One week of vacation time may not seem like much, but if you dole it out carefully, you can make it feel like so much more.
-There are some that think going all in and using the whole week in one go is the way to do it.
-And for some, the chance to totally unwind for five workdays straight may be the right thing to do.
-But it’s going to make those other 51 weeks of the year feel pretty long.
+One week of vacation time per year may not seem like much, but if you dole it out carefully, you can make it feel like so much more.
+There are some who think going all in and using the whole week in one go is the way to do it.
+The chance to totally unwind for five workdays straight may be the right thing to do.
+But be warned: it’s going to make those other 51 weeks of the year feel pretty long.
 Which is why you should consider the piggyback technique, in which you use the days one or two at a time and tack them onto any paid holidays your company already offers.

 Use the piggyback technique most effectively by pairing the weekday holiday with your paid vacation days in the same week.
 So for Memorial Day, instead of taking the previous Friday off, take the Tuesday after the long weekend off.
 That way, you’ll get the dual benefit of days off and a significantly shorter work week, which will make the following weekend come faster and feel more like an extension of your vacation.

 Two Weeks Off